webdetails/cfr/README.md

 ***

-*Author:* Pedro Vale, Miguel Gaspar and Rafael *Created on:* 20/08/2013
+*Authors:* Pedro Vale, Miguel Gaspar and Rafael *Created on:* 20/08/2013
 *Version:* 1.0
+*Reviewed by:* Pedro Martins

 ***